Dhii/containers/README.md

 // Isolate production DB configuration, but without the 'password' key - perhaps to be passed to the UI, or another untrusted party
 $productionConfig = new MaskingContainer($config->get('production/db'), true, ['password' => 'false']);
+echo $productionConfig->get('password'); // NotFoundException: This key does not exist for this container
 ```